-In December 2013 the Greater Norwich City Deal was signed.
+In December 2013 the Greater Norwich City Deal was signed45.
 The City Deal was expected to see 300 new businesses supported and secure an additional £100 million of private investment.
 The deal was also expected to create more than 19,000 jobs, including 3,000 high value jobs at Norwich Research Park, 2,000 jobs around Norwich Airport, 1,000 jobs based around Norwich University of the Arts and 6,000 construction jobs.

 The housing implications of the City Deal were assessed thoroughly as part of the Central Norfolk SHMA.
-This calculated that the totalan upward adjustment of 9,505 dwellings to the housing requirement was needed to ensure sufficient homes are provided to meet the needs of the additional workers resulting from the City Deal was 9,505 over the period 2015 2036 across the five Central Norfolk Districts.
-However, as the OAN for the Central Norfolk Authorities already includes included a response to market signals uplift, it concludes that additional provision is only needed in the three Greater Norwich districts where the implications of the City Deal exceed the response to market signals already built into the figures.
+This calculated that an upward adjustment of 9,505 dwellings to the housing requirement was needed to ensure sufficient homes are provided to meet the needs of the additional workers resulting from the City Deal.
+However, as the OAN for the Central Norfolk Authorities already included a response to market signals, it concludes that additional provision is only needed in the three Greater Norwich districts where the implications of the City Deal exceed the response to market signals already built into the figures.
 Because of the changes in calculating housing need the additional provision will be reconsidered within the Greater Norwich Local Plan.